maziac/DeZog/design/AddingNewAssemblers.md

 It is called subsequently for each line of the list file.

 You need to extract the label and address.
 I.e. all labels at the start of the line (normally ended by a ":") and all EQUs and their value.
-Note: You may omit EQUs if they are to complicated to parse, e.g. if these contain are calculation of other labels.
+Note: You may omit EQUs if they are too complicated to parse, e.g. if these contain are calculation of other labels.

 Then call ```addLabelForNumber(value: number, label: string)```` to associate the label (or EQU) name with the value (address or number).
 If your assembler can differentiate local and global labels you should also add the LabelType.